-Litter, in the form of cigarette butts has been shown to have an impact on Ragworms.
+Litter, in the form of cigarette butts, has been shown to have an impact on ragworms.
 Hediste diversicolor showed increased burrowing times, 30% weight loss and a >2 fold increase in DNA damage when exposed to water with toxicants (present in cigarette butts) in quantities 60 fold lower than reported from urban run-off (Wright et al., 2015).
-Studies are limited on impacts of litter on infauna and this UK study suggests health of infauna populations are negatively impacted by this pressure.
+Studies are limited on impacts of litter on infauna and this UK study suggests health of infauna populations may be negatively impacted by this pressure.

-Studies of sediment dwelling, sub surface deposit feeding worms, a trait shared by species abundant in this biotope, showed negative impacts from ingestion of micro plastics.
+Studies of sediment-dwelling, subsurface deposit feeding worms, a trait shared by species abundant in this biotope, showed negative impacts from ingestion of microplastics.
 For instance, Arenicola marina ingests micro-plastics that are present within the sediment it feeds within.
-Wright et al. (2013) carried out a lab study that displayed presence of micro-plastics (5% UPVC) significantly reduced feeding activity when compared to concentrations of 1% UPVC and controls.
-As a result, Arenicola marina showed significantly decreased energy reserves (by 50%), took longer to digest food, and as a result decreased bioturbation levels which would be likely to impact colonisation of sediment by other species, reducing diversity in the biotopes the species occurs within.
-Wright et al. (2013) also present a case study based on their results, that in the intertidal regions of the Wadden Sea, where Arenicola marina is an important ecosystem engineer, Arenicola marina could ingest 33m[®] of micro-plastics a year.
+Wright et al. (2013) carried out a lab study that displayed the presence of micro-plastics (5% UPVC) significantly reduced feeding activity when compared to concentrations of 1% UPVC and controls.
+As a result, Arenicola marina showed significantly decreased energy reserves (by 50%), took longer to digest food, and as a result decreased bioturbation levels which would be likely to impact the colonization of sediment by other species, reducing diversity in the biotopes the species occurs within.
+Wright et al. (2013) also present a case study based on their results, that in the intertidal regions of the Wadden Sea, where Arenicola marina is an important ecosystem engineer, Arenicola marina could ingest 33m of micro-plastics a year.

 Sensitivity assessment.
-Impacts from the pressure 'litter' would depend upon the exact form of litter or man-made object being introduced.
-As intertidal areas are likely to be impacted by marine litter and potential development of tidal energy devices two assessments are given.

-Sensitivity assessment.
-Marine litter in the form of cigarette butts or micro plastics health of populations of characterizing species may be impacted.
+Impacts from the pressure 'litter' would depend upon the exact form of litter or man-made object introduced.
+Marine litter in the form of cigarette butts or microplastics may impact the health of populations of characterizing species.
 Significant impacts have been shown in laboratory studies but impacts at biotope scales are still unknown.
-Evidence and confidence in the assessment is limited and this pressure is 'Not assessed'.
+Evidence and confidence in the assessment are limited and this pressure is 'Not assessed'.